AgroDan/pynigma/README.md

 my_key = enigma.generate_key()
 ```

+### Write a Key to a File

-**Write the key to a file.** You can write the key to a file for later usage if you want.
+You can write the key to a file for later usage if you want.

 ```python
 import enigma